Skip to Content

 Due to the popularity of this tourist attraction, there is understandably a long line to get to ride the cable car, so I recommend buying your tickets in advance.

-➤ To avoid the queues and get directly on the cable car, get the Sugarloaf Mountain Fast-Pass Ticket that includes a guided tour.
+▶️ To avoid the queues and get directly on the cable car, get the Sugarloaf Mountain Fast-Pass Ticket and Guided Tour.
 You’ll enjoy a 1-hour tour with a specialized guide and spend as much time as you want at the mountain afterward. ➥ BOOK IT HERE

 Stroll Down Copacabana Beach